Maven Documents Template Builder add-in for XLSX files is a powerful tool that helps you build an Excel sheet with data from Salesforce.

 Click Insert Expression and then Insert Expression one more time.

 If needed, you can use Excel formulas with merge fields from Template Builder as building blocks.
-The result of such formulas will only be shown after the template is generated and Edit Mode of the generated file is activated.
+The result of such formulas is shown only after the template is generated and the "Edit" mode of the generated file is activated.

-Repeater is an iteration component that allows you to output the contents of a collection according to a structure that you specify because the whole body of Repeater element will be shown for every record in the collection.
+Repeater is an iteration component that allows you to output the contents of a collection according to a structure that you specify because the whole body of the "Repeater" element will be shown for every record in the collection.

 Have a look at the screenshot.